 The majority of the work of most ARTs is typically focused on building and extending software assets that are past the point of feasibility analysis.
 They generally do this by developing new features for the solution.
 Since Features increase the functionality of existing software, the User Stories associated with those features constitute much of the work of the ART personnel.
 Therefore, this labor may be subject to potential capitalization.

-The ARTs also help establish the business and technical feasibility of the various portfolio initiatives (Epics) that work their way through the Portfolio Kanban.
+The ARTs also help establish the business and technical feasibility of the portfolio initiatives (Epics) that work through the Portfolio Kanban.
 This feasibility work is somewhat analogous to the early stages of waterfall development and is typically expensed up until the ‘go’ recommendation when new feature development would begin.

 Categorization of Features for OpEx and CapEx